Maespoeth Junction

-Maespoeth Junction is a railway location to the south of Corris in Gwynedd.
+Maespoeth Junction is a railway station south of Corris in Gwynedd.
 It lies in the historic county of Merionethshire/Sir Feirionnydd, in the valley of the Afon Dulas.
-It is known principally as a railway junction on the historic Corris Railway, and is also the site of a small number of residential dwellings.
+It was a junction on the historic Corris Railway, the site of the railway's locomotive sheds and workshop, and since 2002 a station on the preserved railway.

 Origins

-Maespoeth was where the horse-hauled Upper Corris Tramway from the slate quarries around Corris Uchaf met the main line (opened in 1859) of the Corris Railway coming from Aberllefenni.
-The place name, which translates as "Hot Field", is shared with a nearby house.
+"Maespoeth" translates as "Hot Field", and this name is shared with a nearby house.

+The horse-hauled Corris Machynlleth and River Dovey Tramroad was opened in 1859, connecting the Aberllefenni quarries to river wharves at Derwenlas and Morben.
+In the early 1860s, the Upper Corris Tramway was built from the slate quarries around Corris Uchaf down to Maespoeth and a loop and junction was built here.

 Development of engine sheds

 The site was merely the meeting place of the two lines until 1878.
 In that year the Corris Railway Company identified Maespoeth as the site for its new engine shed, planned as part of the introduction of steam engines, which commenced operating later that year.

 Constructed in the vee of the two lines, the new shed held the railway's three steam locomotives and was equipped to handle all but the heaviest repairs to the locomotives and rolling stock.
 Immediately to the north of the engine shed is a small stream.
 At an unknown date a section of the stream was lined with slate and a wood-framed dunny or latrine was built over it to provide toilet facilities with constant running water.
 Although this remains in situ it is no longer used by railway staff.

 In the early 1920s the arrival of a fourth locomotive exceeded the capacity of the engine shed, and a small wooden building was built against the south wall of the engine shed and initially used to store one of the railway's original three locomotives.
-This building was later used to store carriages under repair.
-It disappeared in the early 1930s.
+This building was later used to store a carriage while it was being repaired.
+It was demolished in the winter of 1930.

 A smaller stone building was later constructed to the south of the engine shed, and used as a stable and store for the Signals & Telegraph (S&T) department.
 A wooden signal cabin with a stone chimney was built to protect the lever frame controlling the points and signals at the south end of the site.